-AHE 141 Healthcare Provider CPR and First Aid Renewal (1)
+AHE 141 Healthcare Provider CPR and First Aid Renewal

-Meets the requirements for renewal of American Heart First Aid and Healthcare Provider CPR cards or Red Cross Professional Rescuer CPR.
-Health Care Provider First Aid and CPR cards will be awarded after successful completion of this class
+Meets the requirements for renewal of American Heart First Aid and Healthcare Provider CPR cards.

 AHE 143 Health Care Provider CPR Certification (1)

 Fulfills the CPR requirement for those in the medical field such as Medical Assistants, RNs, LPNs, Dialysis Technicians, EMTs, Paramedics and other medical personnel.
 Utilizes the American Heart Association Curriculum and includes instruction and certification in adult, child and infant CPR.
 Demonstrates proper use of the External Cardiac Defibrillator.